How to Deal with Writer’s Block

 - Write and subtract

 Another tactic to writing with little inspiration could be simply writing anyway.
 I find myself getting lost in topic ideas rather than the written part.
-I will just write as much as possible and then take to subtracting and refining the work to something that sounds and reads well.
+I will just write as much as possible and then subtract and refine the work to something that sounds and reads well.

 One thing I maintain is a continuous flow of writing.
 I do not step away from the desk for longer than a day otherwise the theme of losing creativity continues and becomes more difficult to reign in.
 I experience writing to be a lot like muscle memory, you must keep practicing to gain certain confidence and ease in your writing.
 Yet if you allow it to slip away without pushing through the difficulties it will inevitably dwindle.

-You do not have to write something that is perfect, writing something that is honest and in your voice is what truly matters when connecting with your audience.
+You do not have to write something perfect, writing something honest and in your voice is what truly matters when connecting with your audience.